christophergandrud/GreenBook/README.md

 The **R** source code for the analyses, tables, and plots are in this repository's *Analysis* folder.

 > Note: these source code files must be run in the sequence in which they appear in the paper.
-Start with the file called *ActualVsForecstGraph.R*.
+Start with the file called *Greenbook1.R*.
 This will load the data set.

 The main data set we used in the paper is in the *Data* folder and is called *GB_FRED_cpi_2007.csv*.